kubernetes/website/docs/user-journeys/users/application-developer/advanced.md

 #### Additional API Objects

+{: .note }
+Before setting up the following resources, check to see if they are the responsibility of your organization's {% glossary_tooltip text="cluster operators" term_id="cluster-operator" %}.

 * **{% glossary_tooltip text="Horizontal Pod Autoscaler (HPA)" term_id="horizontal-pod-autoscaler" %}** - These resources are a great way to automate the process of scaling your application when CPU usage or other [custom metrics](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/instrumentation/custom-metrics-api.md){:target="_blank"} spike.
 [See an example](/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough/){:target="_blank"} to understand how HPAs are set up.

-  {: .note }
-  Before setting up an HPA, check to see if this task is the responsibility of your organization's {% glossary_tooltip text="cluster operators" term_id="cluster-operator" %}

 * **Federated cluster objects** - If you are running an application on multiple Kubernetes clusters using *federation*, you need to deploy the federated version of the standard Kubernetes API objects.
 For reference, check out the guides for setting up [Federated ConfigMaps](/docs/tasks/administer-federation/configmap/){:target="_blank"} and [Federated Deployments](/docs/tasks/administer-federation/deployment/){:target="_blank"}.